openSUSE/news-o-o/_posts/2011-08-27-opensuse-weekly-news-issue-190-is-out.markdown

 If you guessed again that there isn't much else to write about, you'd be right!
 That's why I'm looking at openSUSE 11.4 GNOME today.

 A few months ago, I took a look at openSUSE 11.4 KDE.
 Before that, I had compared openSUSE 11.3 KDE to other distributions that primarily used KDE.
 I found that version 11.4 was a dramatic improvement over version 11.3, to the point where I heartily recommended it to anyone who wanted to try it.
 It was fairly fast, stable, looked great, and had or could easily get all the applications I wanted.
 But to call openSUSE a primarily KDE distribution is slightly misleading, because while openSUSE does indeed try to promote KDE a little more, it puts just as much effort into making the GNOME edition a unique experience as well.
-Plus, the developers that created openSUSE also created Mono, which is basically the C# programming language for Linux, and helped develop the applications written in it that are now popularly used in many GNOME distributions, such as the Evolution mail client (UPDATE: Evolution is not written in Mono, though it was developed by the same group/a group close to that one that developed openSUSE ” thanks to an anonymous reader for the correction), Tomboy note-taking application, F-Spot photo manager, and GNOME-Do launcher.
+Plus, the developers that created openSUSE also created Mono, which is basically the C# programming language for Linux, and helped develop the applications written in it that are now popularly used in many GNOME distributions, such as the Evolution mail client (UPDATE: Evolution is not written in Mono, though it was developed by the same group/a group close to that one that developed openSUSE â€” thanks to an anonymous reader for the correction), Tomboy note-taking application, F-Spot photo manager, and GNOME-Do launcher.
 So I figured it's time to see what openSUSE GNOME is really like. (...)

-
+â€

+â€œ

 [CNN/Mark Milian: At 20, Linux is invisible, ubiquitous](http://www.cnn.com/2011/TECH/gaming.gadgets/08/25/linux.20/index.html)